Fiery-billed Aracari and Collared Aracari

 Fiery-billed Aracari and Collared Aracari (Pteroglossus frantzii and Pteroglossus torquatus)Spanish Name: Tucancillo Piquianaranjado, and Tucancillo Collarejo

-A little more about the Fiery-billed Aracari and Collare
+More about Fiery-billed Aracari and Collare

 Habitat